Earlonne Woods: Ear Hustle

 Woods completed his General Educational Development in prison, as well as vocational courses such as auto mechanics.
 While incarcerated at California State Prison, Centinela, Woods saw a documentary about the film school at San Quentin State Prison, and applied to transfer to that prison.
 He served his last seven years at San Quentin.

 Woods met artist and volunteer Nigel Poor, who was teaching photography at the film school.
 The two established a rapport, and Poor proposed the idea of creating a podcast to Woods, who had previously not known what a podcast was.
-They recruited fellow inmates Antwan Williams as the show's sound designer, and submitted their idea for a podcast to a contest hosted by Radiotopia.
+They recruited fellow inmate Antwan Williams as the show's sound designer, and submitted their idea for a podcast to a contest hosted by Radiotopia.
 Ear Hustle was selected from 1,537 submissions, securing the funding for a 10-episode first season.
 Ear Hustle was the first podcast entirely recorded and produced inside a prison.
 While in San Quentin, Woods was unpaid for his work on Ear Hustle, though fans would often send him money.
-Woods role on the podcast was well-received, with Sarah Larson from The New Yorker describing him as an "immediately warm and likable presence", while Eddie Harana from Rolling Stone praised the sense of humor he brought to the show.
+Woods' role on the podcast was well-received, with Sarah Larson from The New Yorker describing him as an "immediately warm and likable presence", while Eddie Harana from Rolling Stone praised the sense of humor he brought to the show.